 There is a strong appetite for automation due to the availability of mobile solutions for almost everything.
 Going to the mall, the bank or library is not imperative anymore.
 We have apps for those things.

 But fintech apps are still lagging behind in functionality when compared to apps for shopping, education, healthcare, and other categories.
 They are usually limited to managing bank accounts, online payments, transfers or making budgets.
-But there is so much more than can be done a little creativity.
+But there is so much more than can be done with a little creativity.
 This a gaping hole in the market.

 Take home rental management, for example, a large part of it is still done offline.
 A fintech app solution that combines tenant screening, rent collection and other aspects of rental management could be very successful.